 For a goodly minute, he stared at them while they stared at him.
 It was a study in ironic, almost comical contrasts.
 The convicted murderer and terrorist looked rather civilised, almost genteel.
 He was well-shorn and tidy in plain black robes.
 Then there was the rather bedraggled, bearded and slightly manic-eyed Harry.
 Beside him was Hermione, liberally covered in dust, soot and why yes, that had to be viscera in her hair, didn't it?

 That was then.
 It felt like a lifetime ago.
 Now, most of the world had turned upside down.
 What was still right side up was burning.
-The idea of stories and happy endings and Jane Austen was so alien and strange.
+The idea of stories and happy endings seemed so alien and indulgent.

 And here he was.
 Draco Malfoy.
 Reading.

-Hermione's attention was abruptly returned to the situation at hand when Malfoy shut his book with a loud snap.
+Hermione's attention was abruptly returned to the situation at hand when Malfoy shut his book.
 He stood, looking markedly taller, paler and gaunter than she remembered.
 She observed the small frown that appeared at his brow.
-A normal person would have demanded to know, probably in a shout, what the hell was going on above ground that made it impossible for anyone to check on him in more than four months.
+A normal person would have demanded to know what the hell was going on above ground that made it impossible for anyone to check on him in months.
 But Malfoy was anything but normal.
 You didn't keep 'normal' in twenty-five cubic square meters of warded glass and steel.

 His eyes catalogued everything with a neat, precise hunger, scanning all the details presented to him.
 His gaze eventually stopped at her.
 A cold smile transformed his face from discreetly curious to calculating.